L00Pssss/HelixJump/README.md

 # Ver 0.05

-# The game will be reworked or updated.
+# Studied MVC and how it can be used, working with animations.
+Learning UnityEvent.
+Generation of random surfaces.

 # PC Version